The biggest winners from the Rugby World Cup 2023

 The fact England’s only defeat came in that semi-final means they can reflect on what was ultimately a successful tournament.
 Though revisionism and a quick glance at their pool meant an early exit would now have seemed unlikely, their insipid, ill-disciplined and at times chaotic performances in the lead up to the World Cup left huge questions hanging over the squad coming into the competition.

-Steve Borthwick was always confident when discussing what his team were capable of achieving in press conferences and interviews, but few would have confidently predicted him donning a bronze medal after England’s last match of the tournament (Picture: Getty Images)
+was always confident when discussing what his team were capable of achieving in press conferences and interviews, but few would have confidently predicted him donning a bronze medal after England’s last match of the tournament (Picture: Getty Images)

-An opening match win against Argentina effectively booked a spot in the quarter-finals, and whilst close encounters with Pacific Island nations Samoa and threatened to de-rail their charge to the semi-finals, they found a solid and consistent platform which coach Steve Borthwick will feel he can build on after a rollercoaster four years.
+An opening match win against Argentina effectively booked a spot in the quarter-finals, and whilst close encounters with Pacific Island nations Samoa and Fiji threatened to de-rail their charge to the semi-finals, they found a solid and consistent platform which coach Steve Borthwick will feel he can build on after a rollercoaster four years.

 In the end England ended up with about the best World Cup they could have hoped for, and although many will expect more from Borthwick’s attack in the three months from now, a relatively gentle start to the schedule with games getting progressively more difficult will do no harm to the English cause.